ilo21/fpExplorer/README.md

 <br>
 ## Installation
 - Windows application: <br>
 The installation file for the desktop application is available [here](https://github.com/ilo21/fpExplorer/releases).
-Download the fpATinstaller.exe file and run it.
+Download the fpExplorer.Installer.exe file and run it.
 ## Development
 - Install [Anaconda](https://www.anaconda.com/products/individual) Python Distribution.
 - Create a separate environment for the development.